 The Company is subject to U.S. federal income tax as well as income tax of foreign and state tax jurisdictions.
-The tax years 2016-2021 remain open to examination by the major taxing jurisdictions to which the Company is subject, except the Internal Revenue Service for which the tax years 2017-2021 remain open.
+The tax years 2017-2021 remain open to examination by the major taxing jurisdictions to which the Company is subject, except the Internal Revenue Service for which the tax years 2018-2021 remain open.

-For the thirteen weeks ended April 2, 2022, the effective tax rate for the Company was2.4%.
+For the thirteen and twenty-six weeks ended July 2, 2022, the effective tax rate for the Company was0.4% and 1.1%, respectively.
 The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, income of our Philippines subsidiary that is subject to different tax rates, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax on the current period pre-tax income.

-For the thirteen weeks ended April 3, 2021, the effective tax rate for the Company was \emptyset .1)%.
-The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax of the current period pre-tax loss.
+For the thirteen and twenty-six weeks ended July 3, 2021, the effective tax rate for the Company was5.2% and (34.9%), respectively.
+The effective tax rate differed from the U.S. federal statutory rate primarily due to state income taxes, income of our Philippines subsidiary that is subject to different tax rates, certain employee compensation, share-based compensation that is either not deductible for tax purposes or for which the tax deductible amount is different than the financial reporting amount, and a change in the valuation allowance that offset the tax of the current period pre-tax income (loss).

 The Company accounts for income taxes in accordance with ASC Topic 740 - Income Taxes ("ASC 740").
 Under the provisions of ASC 740, management is required to evaluate whether a valuation allowance should be established against its deferred tax assets.
 We currently have a full valuation allowance against our deferred tax assets.
 As of each reporting date, the Company's management considers new evidence, both positive and negative, that could impact management's view with regard to future realization of deferred tax assets.
-For the thirteen weeks ended April 2, 2022, there was no material change from fiscal year ended January 1, 2022 in the amount of the Company's deferred tax assets that are not considered to be more likely than not to be realized in future years.
+For the twenty-six weeks ended July 2, 2022, there was no material change from fiscal year ended January 1, 2022 in the amount of the Company's deferred tax assets that are not considered to be more likely than not to be realized in future years.